 With the media showing us reports and graphs of shocking numbers of people being affected by the virus, there’s a chance that employees could panic when it’s harder to control their space.
 How will you manage employees who don’t feel safe commuting or working in an office environment?

-6. Furloughed employees could have lost your trust
+6. Furloughed employees could have lost their trust in you

 Furlough was never before a part of UK laws and now it’s governed many peoples lives, changed their daily habits completely and they’re probably still in shock how quickly their livelihood was impacted, losing support from their job.
 How will you reintroduce furloughed workers back into the business?